If you are concerned about any Safeguarding issues, please come and speak to one of our Safeguarding Leads.

 - Mrs H Cooper – Designated Safeguarding Lead

-- Mrs L Marlowe – Deputy Safeguarding Lead
+- Mrs S Woodhall – Deputy Safeguarding Lead

-- Mr T Arnold – Deputy Safeguarding Lead (E-Safety)
+- Mr T Arnold – Deputy Safeguarding Lead (Online Safety)

-Our Chair of Governors is Mr Roger Silk.
-Roger also leads Safeguarding on behalf of our Governors.
-Part of Roger’s role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.
+Our Governor Safeguarding lead is Mr Daniel Barham.
+Part of this role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.

 Even when they leave us in Year 6 our children are only 11 years old and we must work together and communicate effectively to keep them safe.
 We ask that you always share information with us; please don’t ever feel that you are making a fuss or we don’t need to know.